StefanSchroeder/Gocal/README.md

 =====

 Gocal is a simple clone of pcal.
 It's a standalone tool to create monthly calendars in PDF with a no-nonsense attitude.
-It creates by default a 12-page PDF with one month per page for the current year.
+By default it creates a 12-page PDF with one month per page for the current year.

 Alternatively the following arguments are supported:

-  gocal YEAR => Create a 12-page calendar for YEAR
+  gocal YEAR => Create a 12-page calendar for YEAR, e.g. 2014

-  gocal MONTH YEAR => Create a 1-page calendar for the MONTH in YEAR
+  gocal MONTH YEAR => Create a 1-page calendar for the MONTH in YEAR, e.g. 5 2014

-  gocal BEGIN-MONTH END-MONTH YEAR => Create a sequence from BEGIN-MONTH to END-MONTH in YEAR
+  gocal BEGIN-MONTH END-MONTH YEAR => Create a sequence from BEGIN-MONTH to END-MONTH in YEAR, e.g. 5 7 2014

 Features